News & Resources

 Best Practices

-Pick & Pack: The Key to Improved ECommerce Order Fulfillment
+Pick and Pack: The 5 Keys to Improved ECommerce Fulfillment

 Once a niche market dominated by online-only players, eCommerce is now a prominent feature within the retail landscape, and an integral component of nearly every retailer’s business strategy.
 According to data from Statista, over two billion people purchased goods or services online in 2020, and eCommerce sales surpassed $4.2 trillion USD worldwide.
 Forecasts indicate that the eCommerce market will continue to grow at an accelerated rate, with projected revenues of $6.3 trillion USD by 2024.